 Everything to open and manage your account.

-Truth: You can use the assets in your HI529 account at any eligible 2- and 4-year college, graduate school (including law school and medical school), and vocational/technical school.1
+Reality: You can use the assets in your HI529 account at any eligible 2- and 4-year college or university, graduate school (including law school and medical school), and trade/technical school, nationwide and even abroad.1

-Truth: You can use your HI529 account assets for many qualified higher education expenses, including tuition, fees, computers, and certain room and board costs.2
+Reality: You can use your HI529 account assets for many qualified higher education expenses including tuition, fees, computers and software, books, certain room and board costs, and more.2

-Truth: You may withdraw money from your 529 account at any time.3 You can also change your beneficiary to another eligible Member of the Family4 with no tax penalty.
+Reality: You may withdraw money from your 529 account at any time, regardless of whether or not your child goes to college.2 You can also change your beneficiary to another eligible member of the family3 with no tax penalty.

 1An eligible educational institution is one that can participate in federal financial aid programs.